 Playground equipment includes a splash pad, swings and climbing frame.

 The entrances to the park are off Tomoana Rd, Cornwall Rd and Roberts St.

-Maintenance and development programmes for this park are governed by the District Wide Reserve Management Plan.
+Maintenance and development programmes for this park are governed by the Cornwall Park Reserve Management Plan.